 A Negative Aspect

 In some cases, training may carry with it a negative connotation or even the feeling that it is somehow a punishment.
 Employees will actively resist experiences they perceive as negative or punitive.
-Overcoming this challenge can be difficult, and may require a deep dive into your corporate culture to address underlying biases regarding training.
+Overcoming this challenge can be difficult.
+It may require a deep dive into your corporate culture to address underlying biases regarding training.
 However, with time, strategy, and intentionality, you can change the perception.
 Once that shift occurs, resistance to training will evaporate and your team will be able to see the value of and need for training.

 The Need to Measure Effectiveness